acopetrovic/movie-store/README.md

 [movie](movies.png), in section available movies we have a scrolling panel that can be list on both side and here we read movies from our database, also exist option add to cart, when we pass the thought over a certain film, the information about it is printed as you can see in the picture [movie1](movies1.png).
 Next two section is the same like homepage, subscribe and GitHub account.

 Next three card are very similar.
 Right here is the look of that three card [actors](actor.png), [producers](producer.png), [cinemas](cinema.png).
-On card actors we have all actors from our database, in section "actions" we have two button `edit` and `delete` for update the existing one and deletiting it, below that has button add actor where we could insert new actor.
+On card actors we have all actors from our database, in section "actions" we have two button `Edit` and `Delete` for update the existing one and deletiting it, below that has button add actor where we could insert new actor.
 When we click the `edit` button it redirects us to the [update](actoru.png) page and when you click the `Add` button, we get a [form](form.png) for adding a new actor.
+On card producers we have all producers from our database, the "actions" section is the same as on the actor page.
+Button `Edit` redirects us to [update](produceru.png) producer page and button `Add Producer` we get a [form](form.png) for adding new producer.
+On card cinemas we have all cinemas from our database, the "actions" section is the same as on the actor page.
+Button `Edit` redirects us to [update](cinemau.png) cinema page and button `Add Cinema` we get a [form](form.png) for adding new cinema.
 ## Usage

 To start the application, open the terminal and run: `lein run`.<br>